adaptive-democracy/hopeful-path/book:next/blockchains-and-society.md

 The only thing we need to do is effectively work together.
 That's [humanity's superpower](TODO), the thing that's allowed us to achieve everything we've achieved.
 Our systems of large-scale decision making are just showing their age, and need to be upgraded.
 Blockchains could be a part of that upgrade, but they absolutely don't need to be.

 And we must point out that blockchains, at least in the way they're mostly being pursued, could actually make things *worse*.
 The overwhelming trend in these products is toward "financialization", or trying to turn everything into a market and every interaction into a financially evaluable transaction.
-I don't think the people doing these things realize how narrow and specific a worldview you have to have accepted in order to think that's a good idea, and aren't considering the myriad ways that can go wrong.
+I don't think the people realize how narrow and specific a worldview you have to have accepted in order to think that's a good idea, and aren't considering the myriad ways that can go wrong.
 Markets are *just one* of the tools for coordination we have, and they can create problems just as easily as solve them.
 Greed and consumptive competition can just as easily be forces for destruction and degradation as incentives for innovation.

 Ultimately all of this comes down to actually enforceable ownership and control, which come from communities and systems of justice.
 Blockchains only have knowledge about computational things, and don't have real jurisdiction over anything.
 "All real power comes from the barrel of a gun", and blockchains are only capable of keeping a ledger.
 Actually enforcing that ledger is always going to be a messy human process grounded in the real world.
 We don't need to subvert or circumvent our governments, we need to fix them.